 symptoms of herpes virus--cold sores around your mouth, skin sores or blisters, itching, tingling, burning pain in your thigh or lower back; or

-thyroid problems--extreme tired feeling, nervousness, fast heartbeats, heavy sweating, constipation, weight gain or loss, swelling of your eyes, feeling cold, pain or swelling in your neck or throat, hoarse voice, trouble swallowing.
+thyroid problems--extreme tiredness, nervousness, fast heartbeats, heavy sweating, constipation, weight gain or loss, swelling of your eyes, feeling cold, pain or swelling in your neck or throat, hoarse voice, trouble swallowing.

 Common side effects may include: